flexera-public/policy_templates/operational/compute_instance_migration/README.md

 - *RISC User ID* - Email address of the RISC User Account which will be used for authentication
 - *RISC Hashed Password* - Hashed password to be used for authentication
 - *RISC Assessment Code* - RISC Assessment Code to be used for authentication
-- *Included Provides* - A list of Cloud providers to include.
+- *Included Providers* - A list of Cloud providers to include.
 If blank all providers available will be included

 ## Supported Clouds